juanmanuel0963/golang_aws_terraform_jenkins/README.md

 ## 	Deploying Docker image to Kubernetes cluster

-In the following executable file, you will find step-by-step instructions to compile the Docker image and publish it to the Kubernetes cluster.
+In the following executable file, you will find step-by-step instructions to compile the Docker image and publish it to the Kubernetes cluster just created.

 <a href="step_8_deploy_k8s_blogs_dev.cmd" target="_blank">step_8_deploy_k8s_blogs_dev.cmd</a>

+Below is the step-by-step execution of the instructions.

 Compiling microservices source code